bcpierce00/unison/README.md

 Note that only a very small number of people are actively working on maintaining unison.
 An estimate is 2.5 people and 0.1 Full-Time Equivalents.
-This has a substantial impact on the handling of bug reports and enhancement reports; see below.
+This has a substantial impact on the handling of bug reports and enhancement reports; see the wiki page linked at the top.
 Help in terms of high-quality bug reports, fixes, and proposed changes is very welcome.
+Help in answering mailinglist questions is also welcome.
+Please do not answer questions asked in the bug tracker, which is contrary to bug tracker usage guidance.

 While much of Unison activity is now at https://github.com/bcpierce00/unison/ additional information can be